 What Is DLSS?

 At first, DLSS wasn’t all that impressive because the first iterations of this technology were found to lose too much quality.
-The extra FPS were welcomed, but users were left with blurry and smeared images, as seen in Control and Battlefield V.
+The additional FPS were welcomed, but users were left with blurry and smeared images, as seen in Control and Battlefield V.

-But, this is where FSR comes in!
+But this is where FSR emerges!

 Updates +